MiraDiv-git/Treat-Engine/README.md

 # On Windows
 .venv\Scripts\nuitka.exe main.py --onefile --include-data-dir=shaders=shaders --output-dir=.\build\windows
 ```
-The last flag, --output-dir, is for the directory where compiled files will be generated.
+The --output-dir flag specifies the directory where the compiled files will be generated.
-You can keep it empty, then compiled files will be generated inside project's folder
+You can omit it — in that case, the files will be placed directly in the project root.

 ## Support the project